Gov. Jack Markell's Council on Health Promotion and Disease Prevention named Middletown as the state’s only gold-level Healthy Community last week.

 The 100-acre passive park is open from sunrise to sunset seven days a week and features large open fields, nine community pavilions, three miles of walking and biking trails, an 8-acre catch-and-release fishing pond stocked with trout and a large dog park that has become so popular with local residents that it has its own Facebook group and occasionally hosts date nights for dog owners.

-Page 2 of 2 - Community partnerships in Middletown that promote healthy lifestyles also were highlighted by the council, including the town’s wide array of youth sports organizations, community initiatives in the Appoquinimink School District and the cooperation between the town and the M.O.T.
+Community partnerships in Middletown that promote healthy lifestyles also were highlighted by the council, including the town’s wide array of youth sports organizations, community initiatives in the Appoquinimink School District and the cooperation between the town and the M.O.T.
 Jean Birch Senior Center on South Scott Street.

 “I think the town has done a great job recognizing the needs of its aging population and the fact that this is popular place for seniors to move,” said Ceil Rozumalski, the executive director of the senior center, where the town and the Middletown Police Department each host annual picnics.
 “That includes supporting things like outdoor activities and health education initiatives, as well as working to attract medical facilities that address the critical needs of the town’s senior population.”